salcedoe/MtMdocs/docs/setup/matlabInstallation.md

 ![Screenshot showing the shared contents page in MATLAB Drive, highlighting the "Add Shortcut" option](https://www.mathworks.com/help/matlab/matlab_env/share_invite_mldo.png){ width="650"}

 Click on **"Add Shortcut"**.
 This will create a shortcut to the shared folder, and the contents will stay in sync with the contents in the original folder.
 The files found in these folders are read-only.
 If you would like to modify the files, you will have to make a copy of the files and store them somewhere else on your computer or in another folder on the MATLAB drive.

-## Additional Toolboxes from github

-We will also be using additional MATLAB toolboxes that you can download from github.
-You can find detailed Instructions for adding these toolboxes to your MATLAB drive [here](githubRepoInstallation.md).